rhaido/blog/2013/11/18/01-cc-de-romaneche-et-de-voiron.md

 Although the cross is all about your physics, technical skills and strategy, it also, like the majority things in life, influenced by luck, it presence or absence.
-Effectively, I had everything to had a good race: there were 80 participants in the race, I've started from the 4th line; the single chainring system worked flawlessly, and I was fully concentraced on riding track cleanly and slowly progressing, but the small stone, jammed between the derailleur cage and the pulley
+Effectively, I've got everything to have a good race: there were 80 participants in the race, I've started from the 4th line; the single chainring system worked flawlessly, and I was fully concentraced on riding track cleanly and slowly progressing, but the small stone, jammed between the derailleur cage and the pulley